wetryingtodorock/getblock-docs/en/rpc-service/glmr/json-rpc/glmr_eth_mining.md

 ---
-title: glmr:eth_mining \[POST\]
+title: glmr:eth_mining - Moonbeam
-description: Returns true if client is actively mining new blocks.
+description: Example code for the glmr:eth_mining json-rpc method. Сomplete guide on how to use glmr:eth_mining json-rpc in GetBlock.io Web3 documentation.
 ---

 ### Parameters